 Egypt's economy was in shambles, but Sadat knew that the deep reforms that he felt were needed would be deeply unpopular among the parts of the population, most prominently university students who launched wide protests, strongly desired a war to reclaim the Sinai and was highly upset that Sadat had not launched one in his first three years in office.

 The other Arabs states showed much more reluctance to fully commit to a new war.

-King Hussein of Jordan feared another major loss of territory as had occurred in the Six-Day War, in which Jordan lost all of the West Bank, territory it had conquered and annex in 1948-49 which had doubled its population.
+King Hussein of Jordan feared another major loss of territory as had occurred in the Six-Day War, in which Jordan lost all of the West Bank, territory it had conquered and annexed in 1948-49 which had doubled its population.

 Sadat was also backing the claim of the Palestine Liberation Organization (PLO) to the West Bank and Gaza and in the event of a victory promised Yasser Arafat that he would be given control of them.

 Hussein still saw the West Bank as part of Jordan and wanted it restored to his kingdom.
-Moreover, during the Black September crisis of 1970, a near civil war had broken out between the PLO and the Jordanian government, In that war, Syria had intervened military on the side of the PLO, estranging Hussein.
+Moreover, during the Black September crisis of 1970, a near civil war had broken out between the PLO and the Jordanian government, In that war, Syria had intervened militarily on the side of the PLO, estranging Hussein.

 Iraq and Syria also had strained relations, and the Iraqis refused to join the initial offensive.

 Lebanon, which shared a border with Israel, was not expected to join the Arab war effort because of its small army and already evident instability.

 The months before the war saw Sadat engage in a diplomatic offensive to try and win support for the war.

 By the fall of 1973, he claimed the backing of more than a hundred states.
 These were most of the countries of the Arab League, the Non-Aligned Movement, and the Organization of African Unity.
 Sadat had also worked to curry favor in Europe and had some success before the war.